warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 ### In conclusion

 I want to focus on writing daily about interesting topics.
 Most of this writing time will go to a limited number of editing passes.
-I’m doing this in my spare time and I don’t want to publish something I think is a waste of your time as a reader.
+I don’t want to publish something I think is a waste of your time as a reader.
 I’m still enamoured with the idea of having some sort of a schedule.
 I definitely want to explore that in the future.
-But it means there won’t be a fixed schedule for now.
+But there won’t be a fixed schedule for now.

 Finally, I’d like to make a few promises I know I can keep:
 * I will write every day.
 There might be a single day missed every now and then, but it [won’t happen 2 days in a row](https://www.youtube.com/watch?v=bfLHTLQZ5nc).